ice-csic-astroexotic/ML-Poppyns/README.md

 Documentation is held in `docs` and can be compiled into an HTML webpage or to a PDF LaTeX file using `make html` or `make latexpdf` respectively inside the `docs` folder with the environment activated.
 Both commands will generate their output in `docs/_build`.

+To run code which uses Julia, the call should be made using `python-jl` instead of `python`.